elyse502/alx-backend-storage/0x02-redis_basic/README.md

 ```

 # Use Redis in a container
-Redis server is stopped by default - when you are starting a container, you should start it with: `service redis-server start`
+**N.B:** Redis server is stopped by default - when you are starting a container, you should start it with: `service redis-server start`

 # Tasks 📃
 ## 0. Writing strings to Redis: [exercise.py](exercise.py)